 It is the responsibility of all Employees and Third Parties to report any perceived breaches of this Policy or any suspected incidences of Modern Slavery within our business activities.
-Any concerns relating to a breach of this Policy should be reported in one of the following ways:
+If you feel comfortable to do so, you can discuss your concern with your line manager in the first instance.
+You or your line manager should report any concerns relating to a breach of this policy in one of the following ways: